2023 Schools for a Master’s Highly Focused on Stats Major in Iowa

 Avg Cost*

-With all of the options students have for higher education today, it can be tough to choose which direction to take.
+When pursuing a degree in today’s world, students have many different options to choose from.
 College Factual was founded, in part, to help students make the decision as to what would be the best school for them.
 Our “Schools for a Master’s Highly Focused on Stats Major in Iowa” ranking is part of that endeavor.

 This year’s “Schools for a Master’s Highly Focused on Stats Major in Iowa” ranking analyzed 3 colleges that offered a degree in statistics.
-The colleges and universities that top this list are recognized because their statistics program is one of the largest majors offered at the school.
+That schools that top this list have a program in statistics in which the largest percentage of students at the school are enrolled.

 One Size Does Not Fit All